-- Quality reviews are a necessary condition of the Institute being recognised as a professional accounting body
+- Quality reviews are a necessary condition of Chartered Accountants Australia and New Zealand being recognised as a professional accounting body

-- A quality review monitors whether practitioner members have quality control policies and procedures in place to comply with professional standards and legal requirements
+- • A quality review monitors whether practitioner members have quality control systems in place to comply with professional standards and legal and regulatory requirements

 Why have a Quality Review Program?

-At the Institute, our aim is to serve our members and the public in many ways.
-Upholding the integrity of the designation ‘Chartered Accountants’ through the quality review program is an important aspect of this.
-The Institute’s quality review program, ensuring practitioner members maintain a consistently high standard of quality and service to their clients.
+Chartered Accountants Australia and New Zealand aims to serve our members and the public in many ways.
+Upholding the integrity of the designation ‘Chartered Accountant’ through the Quality Review Program (the Program) is an important aspect of this.
+The Program ensures practitioner members maintain a consistently high standard of quality and service to their clients.
 Together with high entry standards, training and development requirements, and comprehensive professional standards, the Program is a key feature of the co-regulatory framework.

-Additionally, conducting quality reviews is a necessary condition of the Institute being recognised as a professional accounting body both by regulators in Australia and internationally.
+Additionally, conducting quality reviews is a necessary condition of Chartered Accountants Australia and New Zealand being recognised as a professional accounting body by regulators, both in Australia and internationally.
 CPA Australia and the Institute of Public Accountants also conduct quality reviews programs, as do the accounting and regulatory bodies in every major jurisdiction in the world.

 What is a Quality Review?

-The program is a quality assurance process to monitor whether our members have the quality control policies and procedures in place to comply with professional standards and legal requirements.
-The program is compliance focused.
+The Program monitors whether our members have the quality control systems in place to ensure compliance with professional standards and legal and regulatory requirements.
+The Program is compliance focused.

-During an Institute quality review, an Institute appointed reviewer reviews the quality control policies and procedures that are implemented in a practice.
-The reviewer considers the quality control procedures that the practice has established by covering the elements of quality control, as set out in APES 320 Quality Control for Firms and ASQC 1 Quality Control for Firms that Perform Audits and Reviews of Financial Reports, Other Financial Information, and Other Assurance Engagements.
+During a quality review, a reviewer appointed by us reviews the quality control system that is implemented in a practice.
+The reviewer considers the quality control policies and procedures that the practice has established to cover the elements of quality control as set out in APES 320 Quality Control for Firms and ASQC 1 Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, Other Assurance Engagements and Related Services Engagements.